started & land your dream job

 Nowadays, it’s not unusual for a lone employee’s offensive online post to thrust companies into a reputation nightmare, and so to protect their brands they tell hiring managers and HR personnel to always on the lookout for potential risks that can impact hiring decisions.
 With this in mind, your way of expressing your thoughts and opinions online can become a problem once you go job hunting.

 People use social media for various reasons including letting followers know how their day went, posting pictures, staying in touch with family and friends, or keeping up to date with the celebrities, organizations, and media outlets they follow.
-Of course, some people also use these platforms to air out grievances and rants, post pictures of revelry or share risqué content.
+Perhaps, these Facebook marketing books will be useful to you.
+For example, Of course, some people also use these platforms to air out grievances and rants, post pictures of revelry or share risqué content.
 Unfortunately, not all of these are agreeable to many people, and they can become the basis for the image that a potential employer paints about you.
 Though this image may be unfair, as it does not paint a complete picture of you as a person, you may find it impossible to challenge once it’s formed.

 For recruiters and hiring managers, social media helps ‘humanize’ a candidate and give them a glimpse into their personality beyond the descriptions and statistics on their resume.
 Social media content often shows both the positive and negative side of the account owner, which makes them an excellent source of information for companies looking to make sure the candidate would be a good fit for their processes and work culture.